tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   CROSS JOIN banks;
   ```

 * In order to find the customers with Wells Fargo bank accounts, the banks and customer tables must be joined together with the payments table.
-This is because the customer table cannot directly join to the banks table as there is no common key or column; however, by using the payments table as a joiner table (containing both a `bank_routing_number` and a `customer_id`), customers can be linked to payment records that are linked to Wells Fargo bank accounts.
+This is because the customer table cannot directly join to the banks table, as there is no common key or column.
+However, by using the payments table as a joiner table (containing both a `bank_routing_number` and a `customer_id`), customers can be linked to payment records that are linked to Wells Fargo bank accounts.

   ```sql
   SELECT